Japan's Uniqlo suspends most Bangladesh travel; others reviewing operations

 Bangladesh garment exporters who dealt with some of those killed in Friday's attack were still coming to terms with what had happened.
 "I was doing business with six of the nine Italians who died.
 It's shocking and heartbreaking," said Meshba Uddin Ali, managing director of Wega Fashion Sweater Pvt Ltd.

-Amos Ho, a senior manager at Pou Chen, one of the world's largest makers of trainers for brands like Nike (NKE.N), Adidas (ADSGn.DE) and Puma (PUMG.DE), said: "We've urged our employees to be cautious.
+Amos Ho, a senior manager at Pou Chen, one of the world's largest makers of trainers for brands like Nike, Adidas and Puma, said: "We've urged our employees to be cautious.
 They have to pay attention to their personal safety."

 Industry analysts have suggested clothing brands may consider shifting out of Bangladesh to less unsettled countries in Asia, such as Cambodia and Sri Lanka.
 No major companies have yet signalled official plans.

-Several others companies, including French retail group Auchan Holding AUCH.UL, German clothing company Kik Textilien and European family-owned clothing retailer C&A, said they were monitoring the situation closely but had not made any plans to stop working in the country.
+Several others companies, including French retail group Auchan Holding, German clothing company Kik Textilien and European family-owned clothing retailer C&A, said they were monitoring the situation closely but had not made any plans to stop working in the country.

 Two foreign nationals who live in Bangladesh and work in the garments business said the attack could scuttle plans for business travel.